Skip to main content

 2. With Jupiter in Mind: This track can be described as Satriani’s very own space rock Odyssey, with also a bit of trippy, psychedelic elements chimed in to great effect.
 A track that truly deserves to be characterized as ‘Cosmic’, it just throws so much at you—at some places intriguing and mysterious, at some parts unforgettably musical and deliciously technical, With Jupiter in Mind is possibly the most layered and imaginative track in Satriani’s entire catalogue.
 Probably cause of the sheer range of emotional gamut it covers, this song has a strange sonic mystique around it.
 Also, from a strictly music-theory perspective, this composition has some of the most tricky musical gymnastics going on.
 Overall, this track is one of the, if not the most sumptuous feast of music you’ll ever hear from Satriani.

 1. Time: An introspective on the ever-mystifying and often turbulent nature of Time itself, this track is a thrilling roller coaster ride through wildly different emotions and energies.
 Complex, layered and visceral, ‘Time’ is a spiral voyage of sonic artistry and exquisite Guitar delights, with some of the most technical and memorable playing in a Satriani track (2:06 to 2:38 is my most favourite playing from Satch, ever).
-Much like the passages of Time itself, this composition also features fascinating musical patterns that repeats and flows in delightfully artistic ways—the shredding at 1: 51 to 2: 05 is essentially several intricately designed scaler patterns criss-crossing each other, and sounding glorious.
+Much like the passages of Time itself, this composition also features fascinating sonic patterns that repeats and flows in delightfully artistic ways—the shredding at 1: 51 to 2: 05 is essentially several intricately designed scale forms criss-crossing each other, and sounding glorious.

 This track also has an almost shapeshifting quality to it, and continuously evolve into starkly different sections that not only sound different but also feel different, which is again just like the unpredictable flow of Time itself.
-This staggeringly powerful track is one of the greatest examples of how sheer playing can truly embody a theme that’s actually beyond musical in nature.
+This staggeringly powerful track is one of the greatest examples of how sheer playing can truly embody something that’s actually quite beyond musical in nature.
 And for that, it rightly deserves to be ranked at the top of this list.

 Beyond these 10 tracks listed here, there are also LOTS of great Joe Satriani tracks that anyone who loves music ought to listen to.
 And in no particular order, some of them are—The Power Cosmic 2000 Part 1, The Forgotten Part 2, Cryin’, Satch Boogie, Here the Blue River, Goodbye Supernova (especially the outro solo), Turkey Man, Time Machine, Made of Tears, Cherry Blossoms among others.